Forecasting

 How Inventory Planner can help

-Say goodbye to manually computing complex formulas and keeping track of a variety of shifting variables for each of your SKUs.
+By implementing dynamic inventory planning software like Inventory Planner, you can say goodbye to manually calculating complex formulas and trying to keep track of a variety of shifting variables for each of your SKUs.
 Inventory Planner automatically calculates how much inventory you need and when to place each order.
-It syncs with your business’s tech stack, using product and sales data from your online sales channels, accounting, shipping, inventory management, warehouse management, order management, ERP, and any other software you use to ensure you always have up-to-date insights.
+It syncs with your business’s tech stack, using product and sales data from your online sales channels, accounting, shipping, inventory management, warehouse management, order management, ERP, and any other software you use to ensure up-to-date insights.
 It also factors in critical fluctuations like seasonality, customer demand shifts, promotions, and marketing activities for ultimate accuracy.

 Not only does Inventory Planner tell you what to order and when to order, but it also offers insightful, customizable inventory performance reporting.
 Its 200+ meaningful metrics plus additional marketing metrics pulled from Google Analytics allow you to make truly data-driven decisions.
 So, ditch the spreadsheets and manual data entry for intuitive, dynamic inventory planning software that can streamline your economic order quantity process and save you time and money on inventory management.